Enigma Stick by Pascal Marc, Sugawara, and TCC Magic

 What magicians say

 Craig Petty and Ryland highlight the Enigma Stick's versatility for creating original routines.
 They discuss its use in penetration effects and levitations.
-Blake Aleong says the method is clever and well concealed, creating a direct and impossible looking penetration effect.
-He praises its solid construction and notes it is easy to carry.
-Yin Howe provides a balanced view, stating the Enigma Stick requires practice and is best used as part of an elaborate routine.
-David Penn and Wayne Fox describe it as a cleverly designed gimmicked stick useful for multiple effects.
-Alex Kirk notes its uniqueness and performance potential in his review.
-Overall, magicians agree it is a practical and well made prop that offers great visual deception.
+Blake Aleong says, "The method is clever and well concealed, allowing for a very direct and impossible-looking effect."
+He praises its construction and practical design.
+Yin Howe offers a balanced view: "The Enigma Stick is not a self-working miracle prop.
+It requires practice and thoughtful integration into a larger routine."
+David Penn and Wayne Fox note its robust construction and usefulness for adding visual magic to a set.
+Magic Orthodoxy evaluates it as a physical gimmick for close-up magic, focusing on its value for working magicians.

 What people are saying about Enigma Stick